Major: Biological Sciences

 Faculty Mentor: Professor Michael Scheibner

 Youstina Gad is a third-year undergraduate student in physics.
 She researches quantum dot molecules and their possible implications on future technologies.
 She also serves as a Sunday school teaching assistant working with preschool kids and translating between English and Arabic.
-She came from Egypt in 2008 in pursuit of a better education and better opportunities to serve the community.
+She is passionate about pursuing better education and better opportunities to serve the community.
 She values community service and feels it is the most effective way to influence society.
 She hopes to work in a position that helps people and values science.

 Measuring Dipole-Dipole Interaction in Biexcitons in InAs/GaAs Quantum Dot Molecules